sbalandine/sites/geosampler/learn.step.by.step.1.md

 ![](./images/page_identify.webp)

-The polygon has been divided into "tiles" by the `r pkg_infos$title` app (these are virtual squares of 150m side ) with a white, semi-transparent border.
+The polygon has been divided into "tiles" by the GeoSampler app (these are virtual squares of 150m side ) with a white, semi-transparent border.
 For each tile, use the following procedure :

 ::: {.alert .alert-info}
 **Rules for roof identification**